 Moore, Nicholas.
 Assistant curate at All Saint's Church, Stranton, in Hartlepool.
 He teaches at Cranmer Hall, St. John's College, Durham.
 Author of Repetition in Hebrews: Plurality and Singularity in the Letter to the Hebrews, Its Ancient Context, and the Early Church.

 Morrison, Michael D. Dean of Faculty and Instructor in New Testament, Grace Communion Seminary.
 Author of Who Needs a New Covenant?: Rhetorical Function of the Covenant Motif in the Argument of Hebrews.

 Mosser, Carl.
-Professor of Christian Theology at Gateway Seminary, Ontario, CA. He was formerly professor of New Testament at Eastern University.
+Former Professor of Christian Theology at Gateway Seminary, Ontario, CA. He was formerly professor of New Testament at Eastern University.
 Author of an important dissertation, “No Lasting City: Rome, Jerusalem and the Place of Hebrews in the History of Earliest ‘Christianity’,” completed at St. Mary's College, University of St. Andrews.
 CV.

 Pursiful, Darrell Jeffrey.
 Editor, Smyth & Helwys Publishing and Adjunct Professor at Mercer University.
 Author of The Cultic Motif in the Spirituality of the Book of Hebrews.
 Blog: Dr. Platypus.